-- (1) The Bachelor's or Master's examination is deemed definitively not passed if - a) a compulsory elective module has been definitively not passed, - b) an compulsory elective module has been definitively not passed, which can no longer be changed (§ 8 para.
-2 sentence 2), or - c) all available compulsory elective modules have been definitively not passed. - (2) A module is deemed definitively failed if the module examination was also not passed on the third attempt. - (3) After the final non-passing of the Bachelor's or Master's examination, the degree programme cannot be continued; however, until exmatriculation, examination dates can still be taken which would have been binding according to § 19 para.
-2 and 3 or § 29 para.
-4 sentences 4 and 5. - (4) The Examination Office announces that the examinee has definitively failed the Bachelor's or Master's examination in a written notification.
-It can also announce the failure of individual module examinations through an official notification.
+- (1) The Bachelor's or Master's examination is deemed definitively not passed if - a) the examinee has definitively failed one compulsory module, or - b) the examinee has definitively failed all available compulsory elective modules. - (2) A module is deemed definitively failed if the module examination was also not passed on the third attempt. - (3) The Examination Office announces that the examinee has definitively failed the Bachelor's or Master's examination in a written notification.
+It can also announce the failure of individual module examinations through an official notification